Liouville quantum gravity as a mating of trees: Weldings of forested wedges and duality

-\begin{proposition} Suppose that $Z_t$ is as described just above.
-There exists a non-decreasing RCLL process $\ell_t$ which is adapted to the filtration generated by $Z_t$ and is almost surely constant on the pinched intervals such that the following is true.
-Let $T_u = \inf\{t \geq 0 : \ell_t > u\}$ be the right-continuous inverse of $\ell_t$.
+\begin{proposition} Suppose that $Z$ is as described just above.
+There exists a non-decreasing RCLL process $\qlt$ which is adapted to the filtration generated by $Z$ and is a.s.\ constant on the pinched intervals such that the following is true.
+Let $T_u = \inf\{t \geq 0 : \qlt_t > u\}$ be the right-continuous inverse of $\qlt$.
 Then $L_{T_u}$ and $R_{T_u}$ are independent, totally asymmetric $\tfrac{\pi}{\theta}$-stable processes. \end{proposition}

-The process $\ell_t$ constructed in Proposition~\ref{prop::bm_pinch_times} should be thought of as the local time for $Z$ in the ancestor free times.
+The process $\qlt$ constructed in Proposition~\ref{prop::bm_pinch_times} should be thought of as the local time for $Z$ in the ancestor free times.
 We note that Proposition~\ref{prop::bm_pinch_times} implies Proposition~\ref{prop::iidlevy}.

 \begin{proof}[Proof of Proposition~\ref{prop::bm_pinch_times}] For each $\alpha \in [0,2\pi)$, we let $\W_\alpha = \{ z \in \C : \arg(z) \in [0,\alpha]\}$ be the Euclidean wedge in $\C$ of opening angle $\alpha$ centered at~$0$.
 Note that a time $t$ is pinched if and only if there exists $s \in (0,t]$ such that $Z_r \in \W_{\pi/2} + Z_s$ for all $r \in (s,t]$.